Sayyidina Abu ‘Ubaydah ‘Aamir ibn ‘Abdullah ibn al-Jarrah (r.a.)

 A week later, Sayyidina Abu ‘Ubaydah (r.a.) himself moved towards Baalbek, then known as Heliopolis, where the great Temple of Jupiter stood.
 Baalbek surrendered to Muslim rule after little resistance and agreed to pay tribute.
 Sayyidina Abu ‘Ubaydah (r.a.) sent Sayyidina Khalid (r.a.) straight towards Emesa.
 Emesa and Chalcis sued for peace for a year.
 Abu ‘Ubaydah (r.a.) accepted the offer and rather than invading the districts of Emesa and Chalcis, he consolidated his rule in the conquered lands and captured Hama, Ma’arrat an-Nu’man.
 The peace treaties were, however, on Heraclius's instructions, to lure the Muslims and to secure time for preparation of defenses of northern Syria.
 Having mustered sizeable armies at Antioch, Heraclius sent them to reinforce strategically important areas of northern Syria, like Emesa and Chalcis.
 With the arrival of the Byzantine army in the city, the peace treaty was violated.
 Sayyidina Abu ‘Ubaydah (r.a.) and Khalid (r.a.) thus marched to Emesa.
 A Byzantine army that halted Sayyidina Khalid’s (r.a.) advance guard was defeated.
 The Muslims besieged Emesa which was finally conquered in March 636 CE, after six months of siege.

 After capturing Emesa, the Muslims moved north to capture whole of the northern Syria.
-Sayyidina Khalid (r.a.), acting as an advance guard took his mobile guard to raid northern Syria.
+Sayyidina Khalid (r.a.), acting as an advance guard, took his mobile guard to raid northern Syria.
 At Shaizer, Sayyidina Khalid (r.a.) intercepted a convoy taking provisions for Chalcis.
 The prisoners were interrogated and informed him about Emperor Heraclius’ ambitious plan to take back Syria.
 They told him that an army, possibly 200,000 strong, would soon emerge to recapture their territory.
 Sayyidina Khalid (r.a.) stopped there.
-After his past experiences, Heraclius, now had been avoiding pitch battles with the Muslims.
+After his experience, Heraclius, now, had been avoiding pitch battles with the Muslims.
 He planned to send massive reinforcements to all the major cities and isolate the Muslim corps from each other, and thus separately encircle and destroy the Muslim armies.
 Five massive armies were launched in June 636 CE to roll back Syria.

 Sayyidina Khalid (r.a.), sensing Heraclius’s plan, feared that the Muslim armies would be isolated and destroyed.
 In a council of war, he suggested that Sayyidina Abu ‘Ubaydah (r.a.) draw all the Muslim armies to one place so as to fight a decisive battle with the Byzantines.
 As per Sayyidina Khalid’s (r.a.) suggestion, Sayyidina Abu ‘Ubaydah (r.a.) ordered all the Muslim armies in Syria to evacuate the conquered land and concentrate at Jabiyyah.
-This maneuver thwarted Heraclius’s plan, since he did not wish to engage his troops in an open battle with the Muslims, where the light cavalry could be effectively used.
+This manoeuvre thwarted Heraclius’s plan, since he did not wish to engage his troops in an open battle with the Muslims, where the light cavalry could be effectively used.
 From Jabiyyah, on Sayyidina Khalid’s (r.a.) suggestion, Sayyidina Abu ‘Ubaydah (r.a.) ordered the Muslim army to withdraw on the plain of the Yarmuk River, where cavalry could be used.
 While the Muslim armies were gathering at Yarmuk, Sayyidina Khalid (r.a.) intercepted and routed the Byzantine advance guard.
 This was to ensure the safe retreat of the Muslims from conquered land.

 Sayyidina Abu ‘Ubaydah (r.a.), in a council of war, transferred the command of Muslim army to Sayyidina Khalid (r.a.), who acted as a field commander in the battle and was the mastermind behind the annihilation of Byzantine army.
 On 15th August, the Battle of Yarmuk was fought.
 It lasted for 6 days and ended in a devastating defeat for the Byzantines.
 The Battle of Yarmuk is considered to be one of the most decisive battles of history.
 It was the historic defeat that sealed the fate of Byzantines; the magnitude of defeat was such that Byzantine could never recover from it.
 It left the whole of the Byzantine Empire vulnerable to the Muslim invaders.
 The battle was the greatest battle ever fought on Syrian soil until then and showcased the tactical skills of Sayyidina Khalid (r.a.).

 With the Byzantine army shattered and routed, the Muslims quickly recaptured the territory that they conquered prior to Yarmuk.
 Sayyidina Abu ‘Ubaydah (r.a.) held a meeting with his high command, including Sayyidina Khalid (r.a.), to decide on future conquests.
 They decided to conquer Jerusalem.
-The Siege of Jerusalem lasted four months after which the city agreed to surrender, but only to Sayyidina ‘Umar (r.a.) in person.
+The Siege of Jerusalem lasted four months, after which the city agreed to surrender, but only to Sayyidina ‘Umar (r.a.) in person.
 Sayyidina ‘Amr ibn al-‘Aasw (r.a.) suggested that Sayyidina Khalid (r.a.) should be sent as caliph, because of his very strong resemblance to Sayyidina ‘Umar (r.a.), with them being first cousins.
 However, Sayyidina Khalid (r.a.) was recognised and eventually, Sayyidina ‘Umar (r.a.) himself came to accept the surrender of Jerusalem on April 637 CE.
 After Jerusalem, the Muslim armies broke up once again.
 Yazid ibn Abi Sufyan’s corps went to Damascus and captured Beirut.
-Sayyidina ‘Amr (r.a.) and Sayyidina Shurahbil’s (r.a.) corps went on to conquer the rest of Palestine, while Sayyidina Abu ‘Ubaydah (r.a.) and Sayyidina Khalid (r.a.), at the head of a 17,000 strong army, moved north to conquer whole of the northern Syria.
+Sayyidina ‘Amr (r.a.) and Sayyidina Shurahbil’s (r.a.) corps went on to conquer the rest of Palestine, while Sayyidina Abu ‘Ubaydah (r.a.) and Sayyidina Khalid (r.a.), at the head of a 17,000 strong army, moved north to conquer the whole of the northern Syria.
 Sayyidina Khalid (r.a.), along with his cavalry, was sent to Hazir and Sayyidina Abu ‘Ubaydah (r.a.) moved to Chalcis.
 Most of the areas submitted without a fight.

 With Emesa already in hand, Sayyidina Abu ‘Ubaydah (r.a.) and Sayyidina Khalid (r.a.) moved towards Chalcis, which was strategically the most significant Byzantine fort.
-Through Chalcis, the Byzantines could guard Anatolia, Heraclius’s homeland, Armenia. and the Asian zone capital, Antioch.
+Through Chalcis, the Byzantines could guard Anatolia, Heraclius’s homeland, Armenia, and the Asian zone capital, Antioch.
 Sayyidina Abu ‘Ubaydah (r.a.) sent Sayyidina Khalid (r.a.) with the mobile guard towards Chalcis.
 The fort was garrisoned by the Greek troops under their commander, Menas.
 Menas’ authority and prestige were reported to be second only to the emperor himself.
 Deviating from conventional Byzantine tactics, Menas decided to face Sayyidina Khalid (r.a.) and destroy the leading elements of the Muslim army before the main body could join them at Hazir, 5 km east of Chalcis.
 This became known as the Battle of Hazir, where even Sayyidina ‘Umar (r.a.) praised Sayyidina Khalid’s (r.a.) military genius.
 Sayyidina ‘Umar (r.a.) is reported to have said, “Khalid is truly the commander.
 May Allah have Mercy upon Abu Bakr.
 He was a better judge of men than I have been.”

 Sayyidina Abu ‘Ubaydah (r.a.) soon joined Sayyidina Khalid (r.a.) at the virtually impregnable fort of Chalcis, which surrendered in June 637 CE.
 With this strategic victory, the territory north of Chalcis lay open to the Muslims.
 Sayyidina Khalid (r.a.) and Sayyidina Abu ‘Ubaydah (r.a.) continued their march northward and laid siege to Aleppo, which was captured after fierce resistance from desperate the Byzantine troops in October 637 CE.
 The next objective was the splendid city of Antioch, the capital of the Asian zone of the Byzantine Empire.